muriloglasser/3D-ragdoll-implementation/README.md

 # 3D-ragdoll-implementation

-Description
+# Description
-Unity 3D ragdoll usage example
+Unity 3D ragdoll usage example.

-Table of Contents
-Features
-Inertia Mechanics
-Upgrading
-Contributing
-License
-Features

 # Player Interaction:
 Control the character with a joystick.